YeMyat144/draw-guess/README.md

 # Draw | Guess

 A real-time multiplayer drawing and guessing game built with Vue 3, TypeScript, and Socket.IO.
 Players take turns drawing while others try to guess the word, earning points for correct guesses.
+Watch a showcase of the project here: [YouTube Demo](https://youtu.be/wPfYlacUP7s?si=T-BQIK5qLbQ0VyCU)

 ## Features